 My only son is 14 years old.
-When the protests started in May 2021, I was terrified to let and allow him to participate.
-Then, when I went to Jabal Sbeih and saw the scene with my own eyes, I started driving my son to the mountain myself.
-I would tell him: May God protect you and let him go.
+When the protests started in May 2021, I was terrified to let him participate.
+Then, when I started going to Jabal Sbeih with my son, I would tell him: "May God protect you" and then I let him go.
 When I first saw his slingshot, I was scared to death.
 Now, whenever I don't see his slingshot on our table, I automatically know he is at the mountain.
 Pain, joy and sacrifice are all habituations.
-164
+174